0-Sony/Easygento-InstanceReminder/README.md

 <li> production </li>
 </ul>

-But feel free to set your own instance names using your model.
+But feel free to set your own instance names using your model, and adapt the helper.